Michigan Motorcycle Accident Lawyer

 There are many types of possible motorcycle accidents, including motorcycle/car or truck, motorcycle/pedestrian and motorcycle-only.

 Motorcycle accident injuries can be far worse than those sustained by people involved in auto accidents.
 In the event of extraordinary injury, a motorcycle rider requiring medical coverage can also receive protection from the Michigan Catastrophic Claims Association.

 Our clients include families who have been impacted by the premature death of a loved one caused by another driver’s negligence.
 Here we outline a motorcycle accident wrongful death claim and statistics.

 If you were involved in a motorcycle crash and you weren’t wearing a helmet, a motorcycle accident lawyer can bring a lawsuit for your personal injuries.

 Some motorcycle accidents are the result of a defect in the roadway, such as faulty road design, disrepair, inadequate maintenance, or failure to remove a road hazard.
 In this case, a motorcycle accident attorney can make a claim against the Michigan governmental entity that has jurisdiction over the area.

 Driving a motorcycle is much different than driving a passenger car, but you can avoid a motorcycle accident by keeping some important safety tips in mind.

-The motorcycle accident attorneys of Michigan Auto Law give several links to provide information about motorcycle safety, motorcycle laws, motorcycle training, and anything else a motorcyclist might need to properly drive in Michigan.
+This list of links provide information about motorcycle safety, motorcycle laws, motorcycle training, and anything else a motorcyclist might need to properly drive in Michigan.

-It is always wise to discuss your circumstances following a serious motorcycle accident with a Michigan lawyer who has experience handling motorcycle accident cases.
+It is always wise to discuss your circumstances following a serious motorcycle accident with a Michigan motorcycle accident lawyer who has experience handling motorcycle accident cases.
 We understand the physical, emotional and psychological hardships that motorcycle accident victims experience, and we can help.
-Call Michigan Auto Law at , or fill out our free consultation form.
+Call Michigan Auto Law at (800) 777-0028, or fill out our free consultation form.